nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

   Warp.run port waiApp
 ```

-Let's run this second server implementation and make our two requests to make sure resource and environment creation is happening the way we want it now:
+Let's run this second server implementation and make our two requests to make sure resource and environment creation is now happening the way we want it:

 ```text
 # Server startup